HelloblueAI/Bleu.js/README.md

 - **eggs-generator**: Tools for generating code snippets and optimization suggestions.
 - **docker**: Docker configuration files.
 - **HenFarm.js**: The framework built by Helloblue to generate eggs.

+Bleu.js, uses the HenFarm.js framework for generating code snippets, referred to as "eggs."
+HenFarm.js is an integral part of Bleu.js , providing the functionality to automatically generate new code snippets to help improve efficiency and solve coding problems.

 ## Getting Started